PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   - Used to declare a class member static; the member functions and pes a variable or function belong to the class rather than an instance of the class (an object).
 Also means there is no pointer to a member function.
   - Specifies a local variable should be allocated to static memory

+String
+  def

+String Data Type
+  Data consisting of a sequence of characters, bracketed by `""`.

 Static Memory
   Memory allocated by the {term}`linker`